certeu/morio/docs/docs/guides/apis/api/readme.md

 ### When to (not) use Basic Authentication

-While Basic Authentication is easier -- no need to login to request a token -- it is also an order of magnitude slower then Bearer or Cookie Authentication..
+While Basic Authentication is easier -- no need to login to request a token -- it is also an order of magnitude slower then Bearer or Cookie Authentication.

-That is because both Bearer and Cookie authentication send the JSON Web Token.
-[As we saw above](#json-web-token) the token contains a payload the has everything we need to make a decision about whether or not to grant access.
-The only thing to do is verify the cryptographic signature of the token.
+It is because both Bearer and Cookie authentication send the JSON Web Token.
+[As we saw above](#json-web-token), the token contains a payload the has everything we need to make a decision about whether or not to grant access.
+The only thing to do is to verify the cryptographic signature of the token.

 Compare that to a Basic Authentication request where we need to reach out to the database to lookup the API key, and then cryptographically verify that its credentials are correct.

-This round-trip to the database adds significant delay.
-Perhaps barely noticeable to us humans, but it is on order or magnitude slower to use Basic Authentication.
+This round-trip to the database adds significant delay -- perhaps barely noticeable to us humans, but it is still an order of magnitude slower to use Basic Authentication.

-So as a rule of thumb we recommend that:
+So, as a rule of thumb, we recommend that:

-- Do not use Basic Authentication for more than 3 API requests in a row.
+- You do not use Basic Authentication for more than 3 API requests in a row.
-- If you need to make more than 3 API requests, use [the `/login` endpoint](/oas-api#tag/authentication/paths/~1login/post) to grab a JSON Web Token instead, and use either Bearer or Cookie authentication for subsequent API requests.
+- If you need to make more than 3 API requests, you use the [`/login` endpoint](/oas-api#tag/authentication/paths/~1login/post) to grab a JSON Web Token instead, and use either Bearer or Cookie authentication for subsequent API requests.

 ### Token expiry and renewal

 The tokens issued by the API expire.
-Their expiry is set in [the `MORIO_API_JWT_EXPIRY` preset](/docs/reference/presets/morio_api_jwt_expiry/) which has a default value of `12h`, or 12 hours.
+Their expiry is set in the [`MORIO_API_JWT_EXPIRY` preset](/docs/reference/presets/morio_api_jwt_expiry/) which has a default value of `12h`, or 12 hours.

-At any time prior to the token's expiry, you can get a new token from [the `/token` endpoint](/oas-api#tag/authentication/paths/~1token/get) to reset the clock on your token expiry.
+At any time prior to the token's expiry, you can get a new token from the [`/token` endpoint](/oas-api#tag/authentication/paths/~1token/get) to reset the clock on your token expiry.

 ## API Dependencies

-The Morio Management API relies on [the Core service](/docs/guides/services/core) to bootstrap itself, and on [the proxy service](/docs/guides/services/proxy) to act as a reverse proxy.
+The Morio Management API relies on the [Core service](/docs/guides/services/core) to bootstrap itself, and on the [proxy service](/docs/guides/services/proxy) to act as a reverse proxy.

-So any problem with the core or proxy services will also impact the API service.
+As a result, any problem with the core or proxy services will also impact the API service.